Things are changing.

 Is it good and bad?

-Analog, The Studor and two-inch tape.
+Analog of course.
+The major players was The Studor and two-inch tape.

 It wasn't analog recording itself excluding the vast majority of us.
 It was the cost.